nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* has a need to manage a significant number of clients
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of meetings
+* has a need to classify clients into different categories
-* prefer desktop apps over other types
+* prefers desktop apps over other types of apps
-* can type fast
+* can type fast (50 wpm or more)
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: A CLI designed specifically for financial advisors to revolutionise the way they manage, schedule, filter and rank their clients.
+Addresses the day-to-day challenges faced by financial advisors but also provides strategic value through its ranking and leaderboard features.
+It's a companion that empowers financial advisors to scale to new heights.

 ### User stories